- Becoming a Donor

-To learn more about how you can expand your capacity to help others and have your family's name be attached to grants made from your named, Community Impact Endowment Fund, call (937) 222-0410 and ask for Joe Baldasare on our development staff.
+To learn more about the benefits of a Community Impact Endowment Fund, call (937) 222-0410 and ask for Joe Baldasare on our Development staff.

 More information about The Dayton Foundation’s Community Impact Endowment Funds is available in our brochure, Community Impact Endowment Funds: Have Real Impact for Good in a Rapidly Changing World.

 Donors Who Have Established Community Impact Endowment Funds